What type of content do you primarily create?

 Make sure whatever pace you choose is consistent throughout the video.
 Consistency prevents the viewing experience from feeling too disruptive.

-The easiest way to create a video with pictures using Descript
+How to make a video with pictures using Descript

 Descript is a free photo video maker trusted by thousands of creators.
-Let’s walk through how you can use the platform to create a video using photos.
+Let's walk through how you can use the platform to create a video using photos without any software installation or editing know-how.

 First, download the Descript app for Mac or Windows.
 Create your account, open the dashboard, and start a new video project.